 As we explore the different factors involved, hopefully you will receive enough clarity to make a good decision for your bees.

 However, keep in mind that each season is different and each hive is different.
 What works one year (in regards to actual date) may not be true for next year.
 That is why no one can really give you a firm calendar date or time frame (say 3 weeks?) for adding more room to the hive.

 Types of Honey Supers

-In the real world of beekeeping (in the field not a textbook), they are called supers, honey supers, or brood boxes depending on how the beekeeper is using them.
+In the real world of beekeeping (in the field not a textbook), each one can be called supers, honey supers, or brood boxes depending on how the beekeeper is using them.

 For your hive, you can use 2 deep boxes, 1 deep and 1 shallow, 1 deep and 1 medium or 3 mediums.
 This area belongs to the bees and will not be harvested by the beekeeper.

-The type of beehive and configuration of boxes you use depends on your personal preference and location.
+The type of beehive and configuration of boxes you use depends on your personal preference and location too.

 Shallow Most Common Size Super Harvest